Our bodies were made for the glorification of God, not the gratification of self.

 And now, so many of His followers on this planet are unhealthy and overweight—sedentary couch potatoes.
 This concerns me, and it ought to concern you.
 God wants us to address this condition not only in our own bodies, but in our churches as well.

-Colossians 1:16 says that, "All things were created through Him and for Him."
+Colossians 1:16 says that, “All things were created by Him and for Him.”
 That means everything in heaven, everything on earth, everything visible and everything invisible.
 He set up thrones, dominions, rulers and authorities.
-Everything that exists has been created through Him and for Him—even our bodies.
+Everything that exists has been created by Him and for Him—even our bodies.
 God is the creator and controller of our bodies!